 One parent commented, “Sports Day was absolutely fantastic.
 Clearly a lot of thought had gone into organising it.
 The children looked like they were really enjoying themselves and got a lot from the day.
 Thank you to the staff at Cathedral School for making sport an important focus but at the same time keeping it fun and enjoyable for all. ”

-The following document show the impact of PE and Sports Funding at Cathedral School:
+The following documents show the impact of PE and Sports Funding at Cathedral School and planned expenditure for 2019 -20: